arthurfiorette/medicus/docs/integrations/pino.md

 # Pino

-Pino is a high-performance JSON logger that works well in development and production environments and provides enhanced logging capabilities.
+Pino is a fast and lightweight JSON logger designed for both development and production environments.
+It offers structured logging with advanced features for enhanced debugging and monitoring.

-The `pinoMedicusPlugin` is a plugin that overrides the default error logger with Pino's structured logging and advanced features.
+The `pinoMedicusPlugin` allows you to integrate Pino into `Medicus`, replacing its default error logger with Pino's powerful logging capabilities.

 ```ts
 import { Medicus } from 'medicus';